-These are similar to excess treatment costs but they mainly apply to Public Health Research.
+These are similar to excess treatment costs but they mainly apply to Public Health and Social Care Research.
 They are unlikely to be applicable to HTA unless the intervention is being delivered outside the NHS (e.g. in school or by a local authority etc).

 Administrative Contact Details